Visitor insurance & pre-existing conditions

 Why pre-existing conditions matter most for older visitors

 The travellers most likely to have a pre-existing condition — high blood pressure, diabetes, a heart condition — are often visiting parents and grandparents.
-That’s exactly the group where a serious emergency is most costly, so getting the pre-existing rules right is the single most important part of choosing their plan.
+That’s exactly the group where a serious emergency is most costly, so getting the pre-existing rules right is often one of the most important parts of choosing their plan.

 How “stability” works